 The personal safety of each student during the school day is the responsibility of the school district.
-No staff member may excuse any student from school prior to the end of the school day, or into any person's custody, without the direct prior approval and knowledge of the building principal.
+No staff member may excuse any student from school prior to the end of the school day, or into any person's custody, without the direct prior approval and knowledge of the building principals.

-The building principal may not excuse a student before the end of the school day without a written request for early dismissal by the student's parent/guardian.
-Telephone requests for early dismissal of a student are for emergencies only and shall be honored only if the caller can be positively identified as the student's parent or guardian with whom he or she resides.
+The building principals may not excuse a student before the end of the school day without a written request for early dismissal by the student's parent/guardian.
+Telephone requests for early dismissal of a student are for emergencies only and must be followed up with an email.

-Parents should make an effort to provide supervision for younger children in case of an early dismissal.
+Parents/Guardians should make an effort to provide supervision for younger children in case of an early dismissal.